davecheney/gophercon2018-performance-tuning-workshop/0-welcome/introduction.md

 _note_: Even the term gate length, measured in nano meters, has become ambigious.
 Various manufacturers measure the size of their transistors in different ways allowing them to demonstate a smaller number than their competitors without perhaps delivering.
 This is the Non-GAAP Earning reporting model of CPU manufacturers.

-So, what are most of these transistors doing?

 https://spectrum.ieee.org/semiconductors/devices/transistors-could-stop-shrinking-in-2021

 ## More cores

 ![highrescpudies_fullyc_020-1105](images/highrescpudies_fullyc_020-1105.png)

-They’re going towards adding more CPU cores.

-CPUs are not getting faster, but they are getting wider with hyper threading and multiple cores.
-Dual core on mobile parts, quad core on desktop parts, dozens of cores on server parts.
+With thermal and frequency limits reached it’s no longer possible to make a single core run twice as fast.
+But, if you add another cores you can provide twice the processing capacity — if the software can support it.

 In truth, the core count of a CPU is dominated by heat dissipation.
-So much so that the clock speed of a CPU is some arbitrary number between 1 and 4 Ghz depending on how hot it is.
+The end of Dennard scaling means that the clock speed of a CPU is some arbitrary number between 1 and 4 Ghz depending on how hot it is.
 We'll see this shortly when we talk about benchmarking.

-It’s no longer possible to make a single core run twice as fast, but if you add another cores you can provide twice the processing capacity — if the software can support it.

 ## Amdahl's law

+CPUs are not getting faster, but they are getting wider with hyper threading and multiple cores.
+Dual core on mobile parts, quad core on desktop parts, dozens of cores on server parts.
+Will this be the future of computer performance?
+Unfortunately not.

 Amdahl's law, named after the Gene Amdahl is a formula which gives the theoretical speedup in latency of the execution of a task at fixed workload that can be expected of a system whose resources are improved.

 ![AmdahlsLaw](images/AmdahlsLaw.svg)

-Amdahl's law tell sus that the maximum speedup of a program is limited by the sequental parts of the program.
+Amdahl's law tells us that the maximum speedup of a program is limited by the sequental parts of the program.
 If you write a program with 95% of its execution able to be run in parallel, even with thousands of processors the maximum speedup in the programs execution is limited to 20x.

 Think about the programs that you work on every day, how much of their execution is parallisable?